Skip to content

 Passive commands

-Passive commands are for example io commands and gripper commands.
-They are always sent with the data packet.
-Passive commands do not affect movement of the robot joints and by that can be injected in any active command.
+Passive commands include IO commands and gripper commands.
+They are always sent with the data packet and do not affect joint movement, so they can be injected into any active command.

 Carrier commands

-Carrrier commands are joint speeds and positions that are modifiers for active movement commands.
+Carrier commands are joint speeds and positions that act as modifiers for active movement commands.

 int len = 52; // 1 byte